-The roots of the dying vine were covered in yellow substance that was identified as a root lice.
+The roots of the dying vine were covered in a yellow substance that was identified as root lice.
 They also discovered a winged version of the bug on the leaves of the diseased vine.
 Although they had found these small insects, they were unsure what to do about them.
 They had many questions about both the disease and the insect.
 The past disease model was thought to be caused by physiological flaws rather than external ones.
-So, it was first believed that the insects were not the cause but only freeloaders of the diseased grapevines.
+So, it was first believed that the insects were not the cause but rather part of the effect of the diseased grapevines.

-While some remedies were introduced, many were dangerous, or not feasible.
-In 1870, and American entomologist suggested grafting French grape varieties onto American grape rootstock, that was already immune to phylloxera.
+While some remedies were introduced, many were dangerous or not feasible.
+In 1870, an American entomologist suggested grafting French grape varieties onto American grape rootstock, which were already immune to phylloxera.
 After many tests, the French government and many winemakers decided this was the best way to combat the blight.
-By the early 1890s many French regions were replanting their grapes with American rootstock.
+By the early 1890s, many French regions were replanting their grapes with American rootstock.
 They had developed grafted vines that could resist phylloxera, thrive in the French soil, and still make great wine.
-This was not a small undertaking, as the knowledge of genetic heritability wasn’t fully understood yet.
-France’s experience with phylloxera was able to provide solutions to neighboring wine making countries, furthering the spread of the grafted vine.
+This was not a small undertaking, as the knowledge of genetic heritability wasn’t fully understood at the time.
+France’s experience with phylloxera was able to provide solutions to neighboring wine-making countries, furthering the spread of the grafted vine.

 1868: A government-sanctioned committee investigated the reports of new grapevine disease and found the cause to be phylloxera.

 1890s: The best-known cure for phylloxera, grafting American grape rootstock onto French grapevines, has begun spreading throughout France.
 This cure is still the best remedy against phylloxera and is used throughout the world today.